ApollonGT/mc-2022-konioris/data_summary.md

 This file contains information about the columns that are utilised for the scope of our analysis.
-There are 17 columns that are utilised!
+There are 17 columns that are utilised, after processing the dataset!

 # Columns